Yo'City: Personalized and Boundless 3D Realistic City Scene Generation via Self-Critic Expansion: Yo'City

 A higher embedding similarity indicates better semantic compatibility; hence, this term encourages selecting a location where the new grid can blend naturally into the existing urban context.

 \textbf{Overall Objective.} Combining the spatial and semantic components, the final optimization objective is defined as:

 where $\lambda$ balances the contribution of semantic regularization.
-The optimal expansion position is obtained by minimizing Eq.~\ref{eq:total_objective}: After obtaining the optimal placement location $x^*$, we utilize the 3D generator (Sec.~\ref{sec:3d_generator}) to synthesize the corresponding 3D model of the new grid $ d_{\text{new}}$, completing the process.
-Empowered by this relationship-guided expansion, \name{} enables iteratively expand the generated city through user interactions, supporting truly open-world and boundless generation.
+The optimal expansion position is obtained by minimizing Eq.~(\ref{eq:total_objective}): After obtaining the optimal placement location $x^*$, we utilize the 3D generator (Sec.~\ref{sec:3d_generator}) to synthesize the corresponding 3D model of the new grid $ d_{\text{new}}$, completing the process.
+Empowered by this relationship-guided expansion, \name{} enables iterative expansion of the generated city through user interactions, supporting truly open-world and boundless generation.